-Although a small military contingent set up camp at Albany in 1826, the first permanent residents did not settle there until 1831.
+Although a small military contingent set up camp at Albany, Western Australia, in 1826, the first permanent colonists did not settle there until 1831.
 The first WA settlers arrived in the Swan River Colony, which was to become Perth, in 1829.
 They were free settlers who were required to show that they had ‘improved’ their land before being granted title.
 However, beyond the immediate margins of the Swan River, the soil proved poor and the colony struggled for some decades.

 English naval officer Captain James Stirling, with permission from Governor Darling, explored the Swan River region in 1827.
 Impressed by what appeared to be rich land along the river, Stirling promoted the idea of settlement in the region.
 He ultimately became the first Governor.